jordanshivers/jordanshivers.github.io/index.md

 <hr>
 <br/>

-Before Rice, I received a B.S.E. with Honors in Chemical and Biological Engineering from Princeton University, with minors in computer science and engineering biology.
+Before Rice, I received a B.S.E. with Honors in Chemical and Biological Engineering from Princeton University in 2016, with minors in computer science and engineering biology.
 I wrote my senior thesis on the development of a microfluidic device for culture and on-demand immobilization of developing nematodes, under the supervision of [Cliff Brangwynne](https://cbe.princeton.edu/people/clifford-brangwynne).